Feature

 Agents should use the existing inventory and verification surfaces before inventing new ones: make ze-inventory, make ze-command-list, make ze-doc-test, make ze-doc-index, and make ze-verify-wiring-docs.

-Commit preparation uses scripts/dev/commit_helper.py: agents pass the vetted subject, body, and explicit file list, and the helper creates the session ID, message file, executable user-run script, ignored-path checks, git commit -F flow, and learned-summary gate for workflow/tooling/rule changes.
+Commit preparation uses scripts/dev/commit_helper.py: agents pass the vetted subject, body, and explicit file list, and the helper creates the session ID, message file, executable user-run script, ignored-path checks, and git commit -F flow.

 MCP Transport